 Oracle VM VirtualBox

-A free but stable product with enough features for personal use and most use cases for smaller businesses.
-VirtualBox is not resource demanding, and it has proven to be a good solution for both desktop and server virtualization.
-It provides support for guest multiprocessing with up to 32 vCPUs per virtual machine, PXE Network boot, snapshot trees, and much more.
+VirtualBox is a free but stable product with enough features for personal use and most use cases for smaller businesses.
+It is not resource-demanding and has proven to be a good solution for desktop and server virtualization.
+It supports guest multiprocessing with up to 32 vCPUs per virtual machine, PXE Network boot, snapshot trees, and much more.

 VMware Workstation Pro/VMware Fusion

 It does come with a price tag, as there is no free version.
-If you want to take a glimpse into VMware hosted hypervisors free of charge, you can try VMware Workstation Player.
-This is the basic version of the hypervisor suitable for small sandbox environments.
+If you want test VMware-hosted hypervisors free of charge, try VMware Workstation Player.
+It is the basic version of the hypervisor suitable for small sandbox environments.

-For MacOS users, VMware has developed Fusion that is similar to their Workstation product.
-It comes with somewhat fewer features, but also carries a smaller price tag.
+For macOS users, VMware has developed Fusion, which is similar to their Workstation product.
+It comes with fewer features but also carries a smaller price tag.

 Windows Virtual PC

 A competitor to VMware Fusion.
-It is primarily intended for MacOS users and offers plenty of features depending on the version you purchase.
-Some of the features are network conditioning, integration with Chef/Ohai/Docker/Vagrant, support for up to 128GB per VM, etc.
+It is primarily intended for macOS users and offers plenty of features depending on the version you purchase.
+Some features are network conditioning, integration with Chef/Ohai/Docker/Vagrant, support for up to 128GB per VM, etc.